Convention Relating to the Status of Refugees (Geneva Refugee Convention)

 The United Nations High Commissioner for Refugees (UNHCR) is tasked with providing international protection to refugees who fall within the scope of the Statute and seeking durable solutions for the problem of refugees.

 146 contracting states (as of 21 May 2019, current count)

 Protocol relating to the Status of Refugees

-The Protocol of 31 January 1967 removed the geographic and temporal limits of the 1951 Convention, which was originally limited in scope to persons fleeing events occurring before 1 January 1951 and within Europe.
+The Protocol from 31 January 1967 removed the temporal limits of the 1951 Convention, which was originally limited in scope to persons fleeing events occurring before 1 January 1951 and within Europe.
 The Protocol removed these limitations and gave the Convention universal coverage.
-The Protocol entered into force on 4 October 1967 and 146 States ratified it (as at 21 May 2014; current count).
+The Protocol entered into force on 4 October 1967 and 147 States ratified it (as at 21 May 2019; current count).